 Looking to set up a self-employed 401(k)?
 We recommend seeking trusted advice as soon as possible.

 Defined-Benefit Plan (Pension)

 While Defined-Benefit Plans are less popular these days, they do have some perks.
 For instance, you can combine Defined Benefit Plans with other retirement savings.
-Also, pension plans allow you and your employees develop substantial benefits over a short period of time.
+Also, pension plans allow you and your employees to develop substantial benefits over a short period of time.

 The catch is that Defined-Benefit Plans are the most expensive to set up and maintain.
-Businesses will need an enrolled actuary to file taxes, and will pay high minimum contribution requirements.
+Businesses will need an enrolled actuary to file taxes and will pay high minimum contribution requirements.
 In addition, excise taxes can be applied if you either contribute too little or too much each year.

 Thanks for reading our tips for choosing your business retirement plan.
 Mendes Weed, LLC is ready to work with you to pursue your best interests.
 Give us a call today.